dpwynne/BTVB/README.md

 11. Are you going to do this for Division II/Division III/NAIA?

 Not at this time.
 If *you* want to do it for Division II or Division III, the code for you to do it is literally right here.
-All you need to do is change the conferences at the top of the workflow.
+All you need to do is change the conferences in lines 40-71 of the `full_workflow` file.

 12. Are you going to do this for men's volleyball/international vollebyall/etc.?